rdiff-backup/rdiff-backup/docs/DEVELOP.md

   something to the pipeline), create a branch or a tag with an underscore at the end of their name.
 Just make sure that you remove such tags, and potential draft releases, after usage.
+* If you want, again for test purposes, to trigger a PyPI deployment towards test.pypi.org, tag the commit before you push it with a development release tag, like `vA.B.CbD.devN`, then explicitly push the tag and the branch at the same time e.g. with `git push origin vA.B.CbD.devN myname-mybranch`.

 > **TIP:** Travis will not trigger again on a commit which has already gone
            through the pipeline, even if you add a tag.
 This applies especially